 23. Create a wall display

 Why stop at one wreath when you can have a whole array?
 Create a gallery-wall arrangement of assorted wreath styles and shapes for a focal point above a fireplace.

-This luxe look exudes glamour thanks to its gold color scheme.
+This luxe look exudes glamor thanks to its gold color scheme.
 Look out for shop-bought wreaths with a gold finish, or spray foliage with gold spray paint (use floral spray paint on fresh foliage).
 Mix up the finishes and tones for depth and interest, from champagne shades to brassy golds in satin or gloss.

 For a more formal feel, arrange matching wreaths in a row or grid formation.

-Make a statement with an oversized wreath, made to fit a whole wall in your dining or living room.
+Make a statement with an oversized wreath, made to fit a whole wall in your dining or Christmas living room.

 It doesn’t have to be a perfect circle – shape your wreath into an oval to accentuate the height of a room – this play on proportions will add a grandiose sense of scale.

 It makes the perfect backdrop to lavishly dressed Christmas table and if you stick to simple, green leaves such as conifer, eucalyptus and boxwood it works with any room scheme.
 Wind fairy lights into the wreath so that it sparkles come dusk.

 25. Decorate chair backs

 Adding a very simple wreath to the back of each chair creates a pared-back Christmas table scheme that feels well-considered and refined – the perfect nod to Christmas, but with a restrained touch.

 Use silvery, frothy foliage or blooms for each wreath – Spanish moss, gypsophila, statice tatarica all work well for this minimal Nordic-inspired aesthetic.
 Team with a simple wooden candelabra ring, wound with fresh green leaves and hung above the table.

 ‘Ferns are a great way to keep it simple on a wreath, using just one variety or mixing them all up for interest,’ says Amanda Brame, Director of Horticulture at Petersham Nurseries (opens in new tab).